nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![Use of abstract classes for column manipulation feature](images/AbstractClassesForShowHideFeature.png)

-Adding these abstract classes also increased the extendability of our application, as one of the future developments for RC4HDB would be to implement the column manipulation features for the venue booking tables.
+Adding these abstract classes also increased the extensibility of our application, as one of the future developments for RC4HDB would be to implement the column manipulation features for the venue booking tables.

 <br>